JoaquinVerhelst/CoordinatedMovementSystem/README.md

 # Coordinated Movement System For AI

 Coordinated movement systems are a powerful tool for achieving a variety of tasks and goals.
 By enabling multiple autonomous agents or robots to move in a coordinated manner, these systems can be used to achieve objectives that would be difficult or impossible to accomplish using individual robots.
+Basically, it's a group that moves at the same speed, takes the same path, and arrives at the same time.

 ## Goal and Result